GurshehzadSingh/The-Tropez-Group/README.md

 - Clone the project.
 - Go to the project directory and run:

+### `npm init`

+-It will install the node modules required for this project.

+-Run the following command:

 ### `npm start`

 - It will run the app in the development mode.